Gauge theory and mixed state criticality: Review of Field-theory perspective

 Let us consider a bosonic gapless theory $\mathsf{D}$ with the $\Gamma$ symmetry \eqref{aeq:ses_group}, whose partition function is denoted by $Z_{\mathsf{D}}[G,A]$.
 We assume that the theory is non-anomalous with respect to $\Gamma$ and consider effective gauging of the $A$ symmetry.
 The gauged theory has a $\hat{A}\cong A$ symmetry as in the usual gauging.
 Since we are considering effective gauging where the Gauss law is imposed energetically, the effective gauged theory still has the global $A$ symmetry.
 As discussed in \cite{Ando:2024nlk}, the partition function of the effective gauged theory is given by

-When the extension \eqref{aeq:ses_group} is non-trivial, the $Z_{\mathsf{D}/A}[\hat{A},G]$ carries an 't Hooft anomaly \cite{Tachikawa:2017gyf}, but the anomaly is canceled by the factor $e^{-2\pi i\int\chi(A,\hat{A})}$.
+When the extension \eqref{aeq:ses_group} is nontrivial, the $Z_{\mathsf{D}/A}[\hat{A},G]$ carries an 't Hooft anomaly \cite{Tachikawa:2017gyf}, but the anomaly is canceled by the factor $e^{-2\pi i\int\chi(A,\hat{A})}$.
 Thus the total theory $Z_{\mathsf{D}/A}[\hat{A},G,A]$ is non-anomalous, and it is a gSPT theory.
-In particular, it is an igSPT when the extension \eqref{aeq:ses_group} is non-trivial.
+In particular, it is an igSPT when the extension \eqref{aeq:ses_group} is nontrivial.
 Note that the total non-anomalous symmetry of this gSPT is $\hat{A}\times\Gamma$ and the low-energy symmetry group is $\hat{A}\times G$, which has an 't Hooft anomaly in general.

-\subsection{Example of gSPT}
+\section{Example of gSPT}